npat-efault/picocom/README.md

 devices that provide serial consoles.
 It could also prove useful in many other similar tasks.

-It is ideal for embedded systems since its memory footprint is minimal (approximately 30K, when stripped).
+It is ideal for embedded systems since its memory footprint is small (approximately 40K, when stripped and minimally configured).
 Apart from being a handy little tool, *picocom's* source distribution includes a simple, easy to use, and thoroughly documented terminal-management library, which could serve other projects as well.
 This library hides the termios(3) calls, and provides a less complex and safer (though certainly less feature-rich) interface.

 *picocom* runs and is, primarily, tested on Linux.
 With no, or with minor, modifications it will run (and most of its features will work)